StuartCowley/music-library-2/README.md

-Music Library API
+# Music Library API

-Creating music library api with MySQL which will allow us to Create, Read, Update and Delete items.
+## Backend Module for Manchester Codes

+Creating a Music Library API which works in conjunction with MySQL.
+Making use of RESTful standards to allow CRUD (Create, Read, Update and Delete) operations.

+API built using Node.js and Express to integrate MySQL functionality.
+Test Driven Development using Mocha testing framework.